eric-erki/visa-application-platform/README.md

 <br>
 ![Alt text](https://github.com/Adagio-cantabile/visa-application-platform/blob/master/images/message.png "send message page") Click `send us a message` in detail panel,  check if your information listed was correct, send the message, then the agency will see it and handle it soon.

-#### access control
-- If user try to access resources of travel agencies without login,  he/she will be redirected to login page
-- If someone logged in, then try to access resources of other companies, 404 page will show.
-- If someone logged in, but not a admin user, then try to access resources only admin can access, he/she will also get a 404 page.

-#### other
-For most pages with forms, I used slim-template to reduce HTML work.

 #### references
 Icons are downloaded from: